Huotes/CommitMaker/README.md

 For some, the left testicle is larger than the right one.
 For Chuck Norris, each testicle is larger than the other one.

 Java programmers are some of the most materialistic people I know, very object-oriented

+Chuck Norris smells what the Rock is cooking... because the Rock is Chuck Norris' personal chef.